MacTii/MacTii/README.md

 - C lang (intermediate)
 - OOP with Java (intermediate), C# (basic), C++ (basic)
 - Python and many useful libraries like matplotlib, skimage, pyGame, pyQt, etc. (basic/intermediate)
+- Basics of creating websites using html, css and php
 - Project management with tools like git, Jira and Trello
 - Basic knowledge of 3D modelling in 3DSmax
 - Basics of AutoCAD